-Put simply, it’s an opportunity to meet two goals: to have your wishes heard, and to make things easier for your family after you pass.
-If you use a DIY Will kit, it’s possible that neither of those goals will be met.
+Put simply, it’s an opportunity to meet two imperative goals: to ensure your family is protected and your assets are going to the correct beneficiaries (not the government), and to make things clear and a lot less stressful for your family if you pass away.
+If you use a DIY Will kit, it’s possible that neither of these goals will be met.

 We’ve seen many DIY Wills go horribly wrong, leading to expensive, complex and highly emotional legal disputes.

-The biggest problem with DIY Wills is that it’s very easy to get them wrong.
+The biggest problem with DIY Will kits is that it’s very easy to get them wrong.
 Even the simplest mistakes can cause the Will to be contested or considered invalid.

 We break down the four most common mistakes that we see.